tohkm22-del/Stellar-Systems---A-New-Beginning/README.md

 ### WHAT IS INCLUDED
 There are full science definitions written by Serbhit and me.
 Full volumetric clouds v5 configs, complete with weather cycles and auroras.

+### THE FUTURE
+There will be more systems, like a planned Kerbol outer planets, and many exotic worlds to explore.

+**SYSTEMS IDEAS**
+- A B-type star hosting many unique planets.
+- A system early in its development, with many large protoplanetary disks and chaotic environments.
+- A orange giant star, nearing the end of its life.

+**WIP SYSTEMS**
+- Xeroon

 ### INSTALLATION
 Download and unzip the Stellar Systems, and put the Stellar Systems into your GameData.